 The ACTIVE 2 project aims to provide non-professional caregivers, support workers and Health & Social care professionals with innovative training resources and approaches to strengthening the Multiple Intelligences of the elderly people in their care.

-To face the challenges posed by the problems of aging, we propose to develop a program that trains the cognitive functions that have greater importance in maintaining the active mind, among which we highlight verbal strategies, the development and strengthening of emotional aspects to improve self-esteem, exercises that raise perceptual skills, numerical intelligence approached from different points of view, problem solving and decision-making, and thinking skills.
+To face the challenges posed by the problems of aging, we developed a program that trains the cognitive functions that have greater importance in maintaining the active mind, among which we highlight verbal strategies, the development and strengthening of emotional aspects to improve self-esteem, exercises that raise perceptual skills, numerical intelligence approached from different points of view, problem solving and decision-making, and thinking skills.

-We intend to develop training courses that meet the diversity of the elderly and better inclusion with significant teaching and learning styles.
+We developed training courses that meet the diversity of the elderly and better inclusion with significant teaching and learning styles.
 As an innovative aspect, this training will complement with professional development workshops the certificates of professionalism of socio-health care for dependent people in social institutions and dependent people at home.

 The consortium consists of organisations with extensive experience in adult training with a specific relation to Emotional Intelligence.